Medical Laboratory Technology Program Overview (A45420)

-Graduates are eligible to take examinations given by the Board of Registry of the American Society of Clinical Pathologists and/or the National Certifying Agency.
+Graduates are eligible to take examinations given by the Board of Certification of the American Society of Clinical Pathology.
 Employment opportunities include laboratories in hospitals, medical offices, industry, and research facilities.

 Accreditation Status: The Medical Laboratory Technology Program at Central Piedmont Community College is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5199.
 Telephone: 847-939-3597 / 773-714-8880. www.naacls.org

 *As a condition of program admissions, students are required to verify that they are United States citizens or are otherwise legally authorized residents of the United States.

 **International Students should refer to the College Catalogue for information regarding evidence of English competency.
 Academic resources available to international students may be accepted through the Office of International Programs and Services, located on Central Campus, CH 101.